Go Beyond Marrakesh: A National Geographic Journey Across Morocco

 Where to stay in Dades Gorge: Hotel Xaluca Dades – this luxury hotel is perfectly located in the heart of the Dades Gorge, all rooms have an amazing view of the Valley and the spa here is incredible.

-Explore the enchanting, winding pathways of Aït Ben Haddou, a historic fortified village and UNESCO World Heritage site that should undoubtedly be on every traveler’s bucket list!
+Explore the enchanting, winding pathways of AĆÆt Ben Haddou, a historic fortified village and UNESCO World Heritage site that should undoubtedly be on every traveler’s bucket list!
+This is undoubtedly one of the top things to do in Morocco, and a seriously underrated gem.

-This ancient UNESCO World Heritage site boasts a rich history, stunning architecture, and a unique cultural experience that will leaves you mesmerised.
+This ancient UNESCO World Heritage site boasts a rich history, stunning architecture, and a unique cultural experience that will leave you mesmerised.

-As you stroll through the winding lanes of Aït Ben Haddou, you’ll be transported to a bygone era.
-The iconic red mud-brick buildings, with their intricate designs, showcase the remarkable architectural prowess of the Amazigh people.
+As you stroll through the winding lanes of AĆÆt Ben Haddou, you’ll be transported to a bygone era.
+The iconic red mud-brick buildings, with their intricate designs, showcase the remarkable architectural genius of the Amazigh People.
 Each structure is a testament to the centuries-old traditions that have been preserved and passed down through generations.

-One of the many reasons to visit Aït Ben Haddou is its prominence in the film industry.
+One of the many reasons to visit AĆÆt Ben Haddou is its prominence in the film industry.
 This picturesque village has served as a backdrop for several iconic films and TV series, including ‘Game of Thrones,’ ‘Gladiator,‘ and ‘Lawrence of Arabia.’
-So if you’re a movie buff you will love this cinematic gem!
+So, if you’re a movie buff you will love this cinematic gem – for me this is the best thing to do in Morocco!

-The village’s charm is further amplified by the warm and hospitable nature of its residents.
-As you delve into the hidden corners of Aït Ben Haddou, don’t be surprised if you’re invited for a cup of traditional Moroccan mint tea or a home-cooked meal, offering an authentic glimpse into the local culture and way of life.
+The charm of this must-visit place in Morocco is further amplified by the warm nature of its residents.
+As you delve into the hidden corners of AĆÆt Ben Haddou, don’t be surprised if you’re invited in for a cup of traditional Moroccan mint tea or a home-cooked meal.
+This village truly offers an authentic glimpse into the local culture and way of life.

-Where to stay in Aït Ben Haddou: Berbere Palace – celebrity treatment with world-class service!
-Truly one of the best hotels I’ve ever stayed at – I’m already planning my return.
+Where to stay in AĆÆt Ben Haddou: Berbere Palace – celebrity treatment with world-class service!
+Truly one of the best hotels I’ve ever stayed at in Morocco and I’m already planning my return.

 Morocco’s warm and welcoming locals also play a vital role in the country’s overall safety.
-The Moroccan people are known for their friendly demeanour and genuine hospitality.
-The spirit of community and camaraderie here is truly palpable, with locals often looking out for one another as well as tourists.
+The Moroccan people are known for their friendly demeanour and genuine hospitality, with the spirit of community truly palpable.
+You really get the sense that locals look out for one another as well as tourists.

-For solo travellers, particularly women, I would be mindful of cultural norms and dress modestly to respect local customs and avoid unwanted attention.
+Also, for solo travellers (particularly women) I would be mindful of cultural norms and dress modestly to respect local customs and avoid any unwanted attention.

 • Tagine: a delicious slow-cooked stew made with meat (often lamb or chicken), vegetables, and spices, served in a traditional clay pot called a tagine.